-- Quadruple screen: This is a blood test done between 15 and 21 weeks of pregnancy.
+• Quadruple screen: This is a blood test done between 15 and 21 weeks of pregnancy.
 It is offered to those who chose not to or were not able to have ERA performed.
-This test detects about 75-80% of fetuses with Down syndrome and about 65% of fetuses with trisomy 18. - Cell-free DNA analysis (cfDNA): cfDNA is a blood test.
+This test detects about 75-80% of fetuses with Down syndrome and about 65% of fetuses with trisomy 18.

+Cell-free DNA analysis (cfDNA): cfDNA is a blood test.
 It looks at small pieces of DNA from the pregnancy that can be found in the blood.
-These pieces can be tested to estimate the chance for Down syndrome, trisomy 13, and sex chromosome abnormalities.
+These pieces can be tested to estimate the chance for Down syndrome, trisomy 18, trisomy 13, and sex chromosome abnormalities.
 This test is sometimes called noninvasive prenatal testing (NIPT).
-This test is available to everyone, regardless of age.
-This test can identify up to 99% of affected pregnancies.
-In some cases, insurance will not cover this test for those who are not at increased risk. - Full fetal survey: This is an ultrasound performed during the second trimester of pregnancy.
+This test is currently offered to those who are at increased risk to have a pregnancy affected with a chromosome abnormality (due to age 35 or older or other factors).
+In high-risk individuals, this test can identify up to 99% of affected pregnancies.
+In some cases, insurance will not cover this test for those who are not at increased risk.

+Full fetal survey: This is an ultrasound performed during the second trimester of pregnancy.
 It is sometimes called a fetal anatomy survey.
 It uses sound waves to get pictures of the growing fetus.
 The purpose of this ultrasound is to see how the fetus is growing and to see if there are any noticeable physical problems.
-About half (50%) of fetuses with Down syndrome, and most of those with trisomies 13 and 18, will have some sign on ultrasound.
-When certain abnormalities are seen. they increase the chance of a chromosome abnormality.
+About half (50%) of fetuses with Down syndrome will have some sign on ultrasound.
+When certain abnormalities are seen, they increase the chance of a chromosome abnormality.
 If a physical problem is seen, many factors are considered to decide how high the increased chance is for you.
 They include your age, any previous blood screening results, and the type of abnormality that was seen.